YunoHost-Apps/gogs_ynh_old/README.markdown

 TODO
  - Backup and restore script

+FOR DEVELOPPER :

+Please do your pull request to the dev branch.

-FOR DEVELOPPER : sources files (sources/gogs_src.tar.gz) is build with this command :
+sources files (sources/gogs_src.tar.gz) is build with this command :
 ```
 mkdir -p /opt/gogs_src/src/github.com/gogits
 cd /opt/gogs_src/src/github.com/gogits